jessecambon/tidygeocoder/README.md

 # tidygeocoder

 A tidyverse-style geocoder interface for R. Utilizes US Census and Nominatim (OSM) geocoder services.
-Returns latitude and longitude in tibble format for ease of use.
+Returns latitude and longitude in tibble format from addresses.

 ## Install